Skip to content

 -i Inform - send a preconfigured notification.

--I Prints custom releasenote urls alongside each container with updates (requires urls.list).
+-I Prints custom releasenote urls alongside each container with updates in CLI output (requires urls.list).

--l Only update if label is set.
+-l Only include containers with label set.
 See readme.

 -m Monochrome mode, no printf colour codes and hides progress bar.